-[A] The student should schedule a meeting of the Advisory Committee, which will help in choosing a topic for the research proposal.
+[A] The student should schedule a meeting of their Examining Committee, who will provide feedback on the student's ideas for a proposal topic.
 The topic can be in the student's research area, but must be different from the actual Ph.D. research.
-This should then be developed into a preproposal within two weeks.